 In the Bible, it says that work is a gift from God.
 It says, “There is nothing better for a man, than that he should eat and drink, and that he should make his soul enjoy good in his labour.”
 If you right now were bed ridden, and unable to do any work, you would be miserable.
 The same goes for chickens.
 They are most happy when they can work.
 And this is what happy chickens can produce when they can work, and also, when they can eat a well balanced diet.

-My wife went through a long period of time, almost a year where we didn’t have to buy eggs, because our eight chickens produced all the eggs we needed.
-We actually always had a surplus and was able to give eggs, or quiches away.
+My family went through a long period of time - almost a year - where we didn’t have to buy eggs, because our eight chickens produced all the eggs we needed.
+We actually always had a surplus and were able to give eggs, or quiches away.
 But the eggs are just the byproduct.
 What the chickens really created for me was compost.

 I even prune my plants and tree branches, put it through my chipper, and add that to the compost box.

-When you have the right proportions of greens and browns, along with chicken poop, your compost pile can get hot.
+When you have the right proportions of "greens" (Nitrogen rich materials like kitchen scraps, weeds, and manure) and "browns" (Carbon rich materials like dead grass clippings, fallen leaves, or even pine shavings), your compost pile can get hot.
 This is good thing and helps speed up the composting process.
 You can see in the picture below, even though it is freezing outside, the compost pile is a little over 120 degrees.
 The highest I have recorded one of my compost piles was at 150 degrees.
 And when I turn my pile, your can see white fungal and bacterial activity.

-The leaf pile on the left is four months old.
-The leaf pile on the right in the Composting Chicken Coop is one month old.
-In the compost box, I can usually get usable compost in about a month.
+The leaf pile in the first picture is four months old.
+The leaf pile in the picture below it, in the Composting Chicken Coop, is one month old.
+In the compost box, I can typically get usable compost in about a month.
 To help speed up the process, and to let the chickens have some fun, I will move the pile to one side of the compost box, wet it down, throw some food in there, and let the chickens tear it down.
-You can see in one of the pictures below that there is even seeds sprouting inside the pile after turning it.
-This is great nutrition for my chickens.
+You can see in one of the pictures below that there are even seeds sprouting inside the pile after turning it.
+Those sprouts, along with the vegetable scraps from the kitchen, are great nutrition for my chickens.

 After a few more weeks, and a few more turns, the compost pile will be further broken down, and I will be able to harvest the compost, and use it.
 You could go through the extra effort of sifting it, and creating a high grade compost product.
 Either way, once you have your finished compost, you can dress the top of a garden bed, or you could even dig out the dirt in a garden bed, and mix in your compost to help give your growing bed a jump start for the season.